gwenjo/FancyDayDesign/README.md

 -   Google Fonts was used to select the font for my website.

 **[Pexels](https://pexels.com/)** & **[Adobe Stock](https://stock.adobe.com/nl/free.com/)**
 -   The images for this website mostly come from Fancy Design herself.
 To fill the product page, some other images were used from pexels.com and adobe.stock.com.
 The names of the photographers are listed in the media section below this page.

 **[Resize It](https://apps.apple.com/us/app/resize-it-image-resize/id844716779)**
 -   Resize It was used to easily crop the photos to the correct size.
-I used my Iphone for this
+I used my Iphone for this.

 **[Materialize](https://materializecss.com/color.html)**
 -  For the color selection Materialize was used.
+But then the owner came with here own colors.
+So i used her colours.

 **[W3School](https://www.w3schools.com/)**